Algeria: Discovering a Desert Oasis

 Americans can submit visa applications, based on their state of residence, to either the Algerian Embassy in Washington D.C. or the Algerian Consulate General in New York.
 Detailed information on the visa process is available on their websites.

-I encourage other nationalities to consult their local Algerian Embassy to find details on the obtaining visas. website.
+I encourage other nationalities to consult their local Algerian Embassy to find details on obtaining visas. website.
 Note, the cost for a tourist visa is $160US.

 In addition, Algerian travel agencies and hotels can often provide an invitation letter, a useful attachment to support your visa application.
 For this reason, I suggest booking hotels before applying for your visa.
 In my experience, the more details you provide on your visit (including the cities you will visit, your travel dates and hotels, etc.), the better your chance of getting a visa.